 Their dialogue becomes more serious.
 Luke.
 “Leia, I’m sorry.”
 Leia: “I know.
 I know you are.
 I’m just glad you’re here at the end.”
 Luke: “I came to face him, Leia.
 And I can’t save him.”
 Leia: “I held out hope for so long, but I know my son is gone.”
 Luke: “No one’s ever really gone.”

-The film ends with a confrontation between Ren and Luke, the latter obsessed with destroying his uncle.
+The film ends with a confrontation between Ren and Luke, the former obsessed with destroying his uncle.
 The remaining Resistance force escapes as Ren, unable to kill Luke with enough firepower to take out a planet, engages him in a light saber duel.
 But Luke is only a projection, sent from his island of exile.
 Luke dies peacefully there and becomes one with the Force.

 Sadly, Carrie Fisher passed away after the filming of Episode VIII.
 During the end credits we see, “In loving memory of our princess, Carrie Fisher.”
 Yet the stage is set for Episode IX: The Rise of Skywalker, in which Princess Leia, via unused footage and CGI, will play a key role.
 And thus will end the third Star Wars trilogy.
 Will we ever see another?
 Perhaps only Yoda knows.